 Please call (808) 696-9300 to register.

 Who Are The Funders?

-This project is supported by the Hawaiʻi State Department of Health (DOH) Maternal and Child Health Branch and the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under Grant Number D89MC28280 Affordable Care Act – Maternal, Infant and Early Childhood Home Visiting Program for a total award amount of $480,000 and 14% financed with nongovernmental sources.
+This project is supported by the Hawaii State Department of Health (DOH) Maternal and Child Health Branch and the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under D89MC28280, Affordable Care Act Maternal, Infant and Early Childhood Home Visiting Program, for grant amount $83,809.00 and X10MC29466, Maternal, Infant and Early Childhood Homevisiting Grant Program, for grant amount $231,191.00, with 7 percent financed with nongovernmental sources.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by DOH, HRSA, HHS or the U.S. Government.